ietf-wg-acme/acme/draft-ietf-acme-acme.md

 client about server-initiated revocation.

 terms-of-service-agreed (optional, boolean):
-: Including this field in a new-registration request, with a value of true, indicates the client's agreement with the terms of service.
+: Including this field in a new-account request, with a value of true, indicates the client's agreement with the terms of service.
 This field is not updateable by the client.

 applications (required, string):
 : A URI from which a list of authorizations submitted by this account can be fetched via a GET request.
-The result of the GET request MUST be a JSON object whose "applications" field is an array of strings, where each string is the URI of an authorization belonging to this registration.
+The result of the GET request MUST be a JSON object whose "applications" field is an array of strings, where each string is the URI of an authorization belonging to this account.
 The server SHOULD include pending applications, and SHOULD NOT include applications that are invalid.
 The server MAY return an incomplete list, along with a Link header with link relation "next" indicating a URL to retrieve further entries.
 This field is not